darwinanddavis/data_projects/spatial.md

 <br>

 ![hr](spatial/spatial5.png)
 ###### Figure 5.
 Home range area (km2) of tagged animal in the wild for different months throughout the breeding season.
 Location is the Bundey Bore field station in the mid-north of South Australia (139°21’E, 33°55’S).
-Ref: Malishev et al. (2018).
 <br>

 ![supp1](spatial/spatial6.png)